garykac/shinjuku/docs/build-process.md

 And show:

 * "Ku Names - B&W"
-* "Wards - Black Outline"
+* "Wards - Thin Outline"
 * "Wards - B&W"
 * "Water Boundaries Clone - Dot B&W"
 * "Water - B&W"

-In Inkscape, export the following map images at 300dpi:
+In Inkscape, open `map/tokyo-map.svg`:

-* Layer "Border 18x20" export as `tokyo-map-bw-300dpi.png` (6000x5400 pixels)
+* Layer "Border 18x24" export at 150dpi (3600x2700) -> `tmp`

-In Affinity Photo, open `map/tokyo-map-bw-300dpi.png`:
+In Affinity Photo, open `tmp`:

-* Export 3000x2700 quality 60 as JPG `pnp/shinjuku-pnp/map-bw.png`
+* Export 3600x2700 quality 60 as JPG `pnp/shinjuku-pnp/map-bw.png`

-In Inkscape, export the 6 7x10" maps images as for color maps.
+In Inkscape, export the 8 7x10" maps images as for color maps.
 Save images as `pnp/map-bw/` directory.

 Create PDFs as for color maps.
 Final PDFs should be stored in `pnp/shinjuku-pnp/map-bw-letter.pdf` and `pnp/shinjuku-pnp/map-bw-a4.pdf`

-### Extra Things to Check
+### Extra Things to Consider

 * Do the cards need to be updated with the map changes?